FishFoxFederation/ft_vox/readme.md

 `./build/ft_vox [ip] [port] [userid]`

-by default the ip is localhost and the port is 4245 and you cna use any userid you want as long as there isnt another player on the server with the same userid otherwise the server will reject the connection
+by default the ip is localhost and the port is 4245 and you can use any userid you want as long as there isn't another player on the server with the same userid otherwise the server will reject the connection

 # How to play